KomputeProject/kompute/docs/overview/ci-tests.rst

         * Push to test repo `python -m twine upload dist/*`
         * Install package from prod pypi `pip install kp`
         * Ensure all tests pass in GPU and CPU: `python -m pytest`
+* Build changelog
+    * Generate latest changelog `make build_changelog`
+    * Update latest tag in new CHANGELOG.md to be the vesion to release
+* Push tag
+    * Push the tag of version `vXX.YY.ZZ`
 * Merge changes back to master
     * Open a PR to run the tests and check everything is working as expected
     * Once everything correct, merge back to master